openzipkin/brave/instrumentation/RATIONALE.md

 as a siblings, as opposed to children of the previous callback (in this case a client).

-This may sound intuitive to those thinking in terms of callback nesting depth, but having a consistent structure allows traces to appear similar regardless of imperative vs async invocation.
+This may sound unintuitive to those thinking in terms of callback nesting depth, but having a consistent structure allows traces to appear similar regardless of imperative vs async invocation.
 It also is more easy to reason with, but we'll touch on that later.